Nerve fibers that control movement and sensation are damaged.

 Subacute combined degeneration usually affects people older than 40.

 It is due to a deficiency of vitamin B12 Vitamin B12 Deficiency Vitamin B12 deficiency can occur in vegans who do not take supplements or as a result of an absorption disorder.
-Anemia develops, causing paleness, weakness, fatigue, and, if severe, shortness... read more , which usually also causes pernicious anemia.
-Usually, the deficiency is not related to diet but to the body's inability to absorb vitamin B12.
+Anemia develops, causing paleness, weakness, fatigue, and, if severe, shortness... read more , which usually also causes anemia.
+Pernicious anemia is a type of anemia that is due to a vitamin B12 deficiency.
+It is not related to diet but to the body's inability to absorb vitamin B12.

 Vitamin B12 is necessary for the formation and maintenance of a fatty sheath (myelin sheath) that surrounds some nerve cells and that speeds transmission of nerve signals.
 In subacute combined degeneration, the myelin is damaged, causing sensory and motor nerve fibers from the spinal cord to degenerate.
 The brain, nerves of the eyes, and peripheral nerves are sometimes also damaged.